bboc/s3patterns/governance--content.md

 ---

-Governance is the process of creating and evolving agreements in response to drivers.
+Governance is the process of creating and evolving agreements, expectations and domains in response to drivers.